hackathonsforschools/website/pages/resources/event-structure.md

 For inspiration when designing your workshop, please check out our resources list where you will be able to find a number of examples created by the team.

 # Other mini-events

-In order to break up the day, we highly recommend including a few smaller events in your schedule.
-These could include:
+It's important to break up your day, giving the students a break and keeping them engaged.
+We've got a list of [mini games](/resources/mini-games/) you can put into your schedule to help break up your day.

 - Games
 - Short competitions (programming based or not)
 - Talks from guest speakers